 How to Respond to Verbal Abuse in a Relationship

 Abuse is never justified.
-You should never feel that it is your fault and walk away when it happens.
+You should never feel that it is your fault and should walk away when it happens.
 If the person you love habitually verbally abuses you and dismisses your feelings, you will begin to see yourself and your needs as unimportant and irrelevant.

 When you realize you are being abused, you should focus on getting help.
 Here are some dos and don'ts you should consider if faced with verbal abuse.